 So, stop a second.
 We need to understand this thoroughly, or we are going to completely miss the larger point of this movie.

-From a timeline standpoint – the Wiedels visited a hotel room they once stayed in.
+From a timeline standpoint – the Weidels visited a hotel room they once stayed in.
 And it was during this visit, that Marie decided to leave her author husband.
-Overcome by his loss, Wiedel committed suicide.
-But when Marie realized just how bad the situation was, and that Wiedel had her visa information necessary to leave the country, she began desperately looking for her husband.
-When our protagonist found Wiedel’s documents, book, and letters, he used them to become Wiedel, which left a trail for Marie to follow thinking that she was always just on the cusp of finding her lost love.
+Overcome by his loss, Weidel committed suicide.
+But when Marie realized just how bad the situation was, and that Weidel had her visa information necessary to leave the country, she began desperately looking for her husband.
+When our protagonist found Weidel’s documents, book, and letters, he used them to become Weidel, which left a trail for Marie to follow thinking that she was always just on the cusp of finding her lost love.
 (Love?
 I think I overstep.
 Let’s talk about this later.)

 The End Game of Transit